See Also

 Once a building is placed on the National Historic Register,

-either individually or as part of a Historic District, the states
+either individually or as part of a Historic District, the state's

 Environmental Quality Review Act, SEQRA, mandates that every